zihadbinjahangir/zihadbinjahangir/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m a student
 - 🌱 I’m currently learning AI
 - 👯 I’m looking to collaborate on Machine Learning Project
 - 🤔 I’m looking for help with Improving ML model